Naming tracks with care

 The NZ Geographic Board Ngā Pou Taunaha o Aotearoa is New Zealand’s national place naming authority responsible for official place names.
 It doesn’t name roads, tracks or trails, but it has helpful advice for groups that do.

-The most important step is to consult with everyone who may have an interest in the area where your track is:
+The most important step is to engage; consulting, involving, and collaborating with everyone who has an interest in the area or may want to enjoy the track.

-- Start by talking with local iwi, hapū, marae or other groups with ancestral interests.
-Te Puni Kōkiri Te Kāhui Māngai has information that may help you make contact with local iwi or hapū.
-Where suitable, you maybe want to give preference to an original Māori place name.
+• Talk with local iwi, hapū, marae or other groups with ancestral interests.
+Te Puni Kōkiri Te Kāhui Māngai has information that may help you contact these groups.
+Where suitable, you may want to give preference to an original Māori place name.
 NZGB has some useful advice on this:

 2. Research

-Before devising your name, make sure you know about the history, geography and heritage of the track you are naming.
+Before choosing the name, make sure you know about the history, geography, and cultural heritage of the area and the track.
+This will also be useful for informational signage you may set up later.

-For personal name proposals: You want sufficient evidence to connect the person with the area or feature and the significance of their association with that place.
+Personal names: Look into how the person is connected with the area or feature and the significance of their association with that place.

-Dual names: you should provide sufficient evidence associated with both names.
+Dual names / bilingual names: You should provide sufficient evidence associated with both names.

 The Gazetteer